reejig/frontend-engineer-take-home-exercise/README.md

 - It should be possible to reset both the filter and sort with a reset button.
 - It should be possible to remove an individual profile.

 **For this test sorting, filtering and removing a profile only needs work on the UI.
-There is no need to persist the changes on the FE or a BE.**
+There is no need to persist the changes on the front end or a back end.**

 ## Project setup